Fred's Foreign Travel Tips

 While your waiter in a restaurant may not speak English (or very little), it is not uncommon to be handed a menu in English.
 However, I recommend that you prepare yourself by taking the following four actions.

-Most of the European nations now use common currency, the Euro, which is very helpful to travelers.
+For many years now, most of the European nations (but not the UK!) now use common currency, the Euro (€), which is very helpful to travelers.
 Your US dollars are generally useless except for possibly tipping tour guides.
 NEVER offer US coins, as they cannot be exchanged for local currency.
 Carrying Traveler's Checks is pretty passé these days: everyone uses ATMs.
 Be aware of two potential problems in using ATMs, however:

 Obviously, you need to make sure you know your ATM card's personal code.
 If by any chance you have a code with a letter in it or one that uses an asterisk or pound sign, consult your bank for an alternate code which will work in Europe.